China’s pig disease outbreak pushes up global pork prices

 “This is probably the most complex animal disease we have ever had to deal with,” Pfeiffer said.

-China’s shortfall is likely to be so big it will match Europe’s annual pork output and exceed U.S. production by 30%, industry researchers say.
+China’s shortfall is likely to be so severe it will match Europe’s annual pork output and exceed U.S. production by 30%, industry researchers say.

 “Everyone wants to import as much pork as possible,” said industry analyst Angela Zhang of IQC Insights.
 She said the trend is likely to accelerate as Chinese production falls.